Email marketing

 Alerts and notifications

-Alerts are notifications concerning a user’s account.
+Alerts and notifications typically concern a user’s account.
 They come in different forms – from warnings of suspicious logins on other devices and requests for password reset, to notifications about interactions with social media pages or accounts connected with yours.

-The content of a security check alert should include detailed information about the suspicious login (date, location, type of device), as well as any steps that the user needs to take if he finds something that requires an update.
+The content of a security check alert should include detailed information about the suspicious login (date, location, type of device), as well as any steps that the user needs to take if they find something that requires an update.

 Security check email example